Concordis international

-Concordis International is a non-profit organisation (UK Charity Commission Number 1105697) that works alongside and in support of official peace processes, where they exist, to improve the potential for lasting peace.
-The organisation has headquarters in London and country-offices in the Central African Republic and in Nouakchott, Mauritania.
-Concordis' historical roots are in peacebuilding work by the Newick Park Initiative in South Africa (1986–91) and in post-genocide Rwanda (1994-7).
+Concordis International is a non-profit organization (UK Charity Commission Number 1105697) that works alongside and in support of official peace processes.
+They exist to improve the potential for lasting peace.
+The organization has headquarters in London and country-offices in the Central African Republic and Nouakchott, Mauritania.
+Concordis' historical roots are in peace-building work by the Newick Park Initiative in South Africa (1986–1991) and in post-genocide Rwanda (1994–1997).

-Much of Concordis’ work now focuses on the Sahel Region as well as on Sudan and South Sudan, where, initially as Relationships Foundation International, the organisation has been working since 1999.
-Today, Concordis is actively engaged in Mauritania, where it has been working long-term on a peace building mission between communities in the Senegal River Valley and building resilience to climate change through the resolution of conflicts related to land.
-Other programmes by Concordis involve the reconciliation of local communities following the electoral crisis in Côte d'Ivoire, working for peaceful coexistence in the Central African Republic, and a number of missions in other countries, including Nigeria and Kenya.
-There is a strong emphasis on gender awareness within programmes: in Sudan and South Sudan women have played a prominent role in the process, while other projects include specific activities for women and recognize their important role in peacebuilding.
+Much of Concordis’ work now focuses on the Sahel Region as well as on Sudan and South Sudan, where, initially as Relationships Foundation International, the organization has been working since 1999.
+Today, Concordis is focused primarily on Mauritania where it has been working long-term on a peace building mission between communities in the Senegal River Valley and building resilience to climate change through the resolution of conflicts related to land.
+Other programs by Concordis involve the reconciliation of local communities following the electoral crisis in Côte d'Ivoire, working for peaceful coexistence in the Central African Republic, and a number of missions in other countries, including Nigeria and Kenya.
+There is a strong emphasis on gender awareness within programs: in Sudan and South Sudan respectively women have played a prominent role in the process, while other projects include specific activities for women and recognize their important role in peace-building.